TOURING SHOWS & LECTURES

 have no impact on the vote, anyway." - The Star-Ledger (NJ)

-TALES OF THE VICTORIANS, short-story classics read by members of the company, have pleased audiences
+TALES OF THE VICTORIANS, short-story classics read by members of the company, have entertained

-on porches of B&Bs, in schools, museums, theaters, and parlors, entertaining all ages.
-These include our
+audiences of all ages on porches of B&Bs, in schools, museums, theaters, and parlors.
+These

-popular Poe by Candlelight, as well as tales focusing on other authors.
-We have stories for all occasions,
+include our popular Poe by Candlelight, as well as tales focusing on other authors.
+We have stories for

-including Christmas, and tales focusing on the Civil War, Western Expansion, World War I, The Roaring Twenties,
+all occasions, including Christmas, and tales focusing on the Civil War, Western Expansion, World War I,

 For the full review in "Exit Zero" of "Christmas with O. Henry" click here.